microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 <img src="./imgs/RepoInitialize.png" width="75%" height="75%" />

 ## Branching
-There are many options for a branching strategy and Git gives you the flexibility in how you use versions control to share and mange code.
-It is an imporant part of DevOps and your strategy is somthing that your team should come up with.
+There are many options for a branching strategy and Git gives you the flexibility in how you use version control to share and manage code.
+It's an important part of DevOps and your strategy is something that your team should come up with.
 For more information about branching strategies please review [Adopt a Git branching stategy](https://docs.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) docs page.
 For this workshop we are going to work with just a *dev* and *master* branch.

 1. Click on Repos to expand the **Repos** sub menu
 2. Click on sub menu **Branches**</br>
-     *Notice that your Repo only has a **master** branch, by defualt new Git Repos only have a **master** branch*</br>
+     *Notice that your Repo only has a **master** branch, by default new Git Repos only have a **master** branch*</br>

 ![](./imgs/ReposBranchs.png)

 3. Click **New branch**
 4. Enter Name: **dev**
 5. Click **Create**
-6. Click on the elipse on the **master** branch to expose more options
+6. Click on the ellipse on the **master** branch to expose more options
-7. Click **Branch plicies**
+7. Click **Branch policies**

 ![](./imgs/RepoBranchPolicies.png)

 8. You are now going to set a policy to Protect your **master** branch</br>
 *This is to keep people from accidentally checking dev code into master/prod branch*
 1. Select **Require a minimum number of reviewers**
-2. Change the minimum nuymber of reviewers to **1**
+2. Change the minimum number of reviewers to **1**
 3. Select **Requestors can approve their own changes**
 4. Save changes